benjohnson77/givelife/README.md

 * ruby
 * Sinatra
 * Rspec for testing
-* HAML -- don't have a preference for or against haml, just chose is to should versatility
+* HAML -- don't have a preference for or against haml.
 * jQuery -- I don't mind coffee script but didn't want to add it to Sinatra app.

 ### Approach